aptos-foundation/AIPs/aips/aip-x.md

 ### Creating intents
 ```
-public fun create_intent<Source: store, Target, Args: store + drop>(
+public fun create_intent<Source: store, Args: store + drop, Witness: drop>(
     offered_resource: Source,
     argument: Args,
     expiry_time: u64,
-    consumption_function: FunctionInfo,
     issuer: address,
+    _witness: Witness,
-): Object<TradeIntent<Source, Target, Args>>
+): Object<TradeIntent<Source, Args>>
 ```
-User can use this api to register a trading intent between `Source` and `Target` type on-chain.
-The intent can only be executed if `consumption_function` specified by the user can be executed successfuly.
+User can use this api to register a trading intent to offer a value of `Source` type.
+The intent can only be executed if anyone can provide a value of `Witness` type.
 Intent always have an expiry time so that issuer can claim the resource back after the expiry time.
 Note that the return value of this function is wrapped in an `Object`.
 This is because we want anyone to be able to claim this intent by providing the address of this object.

 Another note is that this procedure is an on-chain procedure.
 Ideally we should make this a signed message instead so that users don't need to publish this intent to everyone.

 ### Consuming intents
 ```
-struct TradeSession<phantom Target, Args> {
+struct TradeSession<Args> {
     argument: Args,
-    consumption_function: FunctionInfo,
+    witness_type: TypeInfo,
 }

+public fun get_argument<Args>(session: &TradeSession<Args>): &Args {
+    &session.argument
+}

-public fun start_intent_session<Source: store, Target, Args: store + drop>(
+public fun start_intent_session<Source: store, Args: store + drop>(
-    intent: Object<TradeIntent<Source, Target, Args>>,
+    intent: Object<TradeIntent<Source, Args>>,
-): (Source, TradeSession<Target, Args>)
+): (Source, TradeSession<Args>)

-public fun finish_intent_session<Target, Args: store + drop>(
+public fun finish_intent_session<Witness: drop, Args: store + drop>(
-    // Fn (Target, Args) -> ()
-    session: TradeSession<Target, Args>,
+    session: TradeSession<Args>,
-    desired_target: Target,
+    _witness: Witness,
 )
 ```
 There are two apis associated with claiming/consuming an on-chain intent.
 The first API will allow anyone to consume an intent object.
 Consumption of the intent object can release the resource locked in the intent temporarily.
 There will also be a hot potato type returned called `TradeSession`.
-Since this is a hot potato type, the transaction sender will have no choice but invoke the second `finish_intent_session` api which will require a value of `Target` type.
-The framework will then execute `consumption_function(desired_target, argument)` to make sure the `Target` value indeed matches with intent issuer's intention and consume this target value on issuer's behalf.
+Since this is a hot potato type, the transaction sender will have no choice but invoke the second `finish_intent_session` api which will require a value of `Witness` type.

 ### Example: Defining an intent to receive a certain fungible asset.
 ```
 module aptos_framework::fungible_asset_intent_hooks {
-   struct FungibleAssetExchange has store, drop {
+    struct FungibleAssetLimitOrder has store, drop {
         desired_metadata: Object<Metadata>,
         desired_amount: u64,
         issuer: address,
     }

-   // Using any type here to avoid function pointer type instantiation…
+    struct FungibleAssetRecipientWitness has drop {}

-   public fun fa_to_fa_consumption(target: Any, argument: Any) {
+    public fun finish_fa_receiving_session(
-       let received_fa = hot_potato_any::unpack<FungibleAsset>(target);
+        session: TradeSession<FungibleAssetLimitOrder>,
+        received_fa: FungibleAsset,
+    ) {
-       let argument = hot_potato_any::unpack<FungibleAssetExchange>(argument);
+        let argument = intent::get_argument(&session);
         assert!(
             fungible_asset::metadata_from_asset(&received_fa) == argument.desired_metadata,
             error::invalid_argument(ENOT_DESIRED_TOKEN)
         );
         assert!(
             fungible_asset::amount(&received_fa) >= argument.desired_amount,
             error::invalid_argument(EAMOUNT_NOT_MEET),
         );

         primary_fungible_store::deposit(argument.issuer, received_fa);
+        intent::finish_intent_session(session, FungibleAssetRecipientWitness {})
     }
 }
 ```
-Here we are defining an example of intent where the unlock condition is receiving a certain amount of a given fungible asset type. `Argument` type is instantiated to `FungibleAssetExchange` and `Target` type is instantated to `FungibleAsset` in this example.
+Here we are defining an example of intent where the unlock condition is receiving a certain amount of a given fungible asset type. `Argument` type is instantiated to `FungibleAssetLimitOrder` and `Witness` type is instantated to `FungibleAssetRecipientWitness` in this example.
 In the arugment, we specify the amount and the type of FA we would like to receive.
-The consumption function will then be implemented by first checking if the passed in `FungibleAsset` meets the requirement set in the `FungibleAssetExchange` and deposit the FA to the issuer's primary fungible storage if the conditions are met.
+The check will then be implemented by first checking if the passed in `FungibleAsset` meets the requirement set in the `FungibleAssetLimitOrder` and deposit the FA to the issuer's primary fungible storage if the conditions are met.
+Once the checks are completed, we will provide the witness `FungibleAssetRecipientWitness` to complete this intent session.

 ## Reference Implementation